-Any student dismissed for academic failure and not reinstated following dismissal pursuant to Section 315 may apply for readmission and shall be readmitted only if the Dean and the Admissions Committee determine that the requirements of ABA Standard 505 have been
+Any student dismissed for academic failure and not reinstated following dismissal pursuant to Section 315 may apply for readmission and shall be readmitted only if the Dean and the Admissions Committee determine that the requirements of ABA Standard 505 have been satisfied.
+This section shall also apply to those students who have been academically disqualified from another law school and who now seek admission to the Law School.

-- (a) Filing Date.
-Under this section, the student shall submit an application to the Director of Admissions of the Law School in conformity with regular application deadlines. - (b) Two Year Waiting Period.
-Usually, the student will be readmitted only after two years have elapsed after dismissal unless the requirements of ABA Standard 505 are satisfied. - (c) Cause for Readmission.
-The student must show, based on her or his application, that the nature of the student's work, activity, or studies during the interim indicates a stronger potential for law study than that which existed upon dismissal. - (d) Form.
+- (vv) Filing Date.
+Under this section, the student shall submit an application to the Director of Admissions of the Law School in conformity with regular application deadlines. - (ww) Two Year Waiting Period.
+Usually, the student will be readmitted only after two years have elapsed after dismissal unless the requirements of ABA Standard 505 are satisfied. - (xx) Cause for Readmission.
+The student must show, based on her or his application, that the nature of the student's work, activity, or studies during the interim indicates a stronger potential for law study than that which existed upon dismissal. - (yy) Form.
 The admissions application shall be same as that prescribed for all students applying to the Law School.